 Failure to complete, maintain, or repair a conservation practice or unauthorized alteration is considered non-compliance with an executed conservation practice contract.
 These situations may be identified through complaints, site investigations, or other means and typically can be resolved quickly and informally.
+Should the land occupier fail to maintain the practice during its effective life, the land occupier is liable to the State of Minnesota, through a local government unit grantee, for the amount up to 150% of the amount of financial assistance received to install and establish the practice unless the failure was caused by reasons beyond the land occupier's control, or if conservation practices are applied at the land occupier's expense that provide equivalent protection of the soil and water resources.
 The following procedure provides a framework to follow if non-compliance issues cannot be informally resolved.

-- 1. After learning of potential non-compliance issue, begin with review of the contract language, project file contents, and operation and maintenance plan and discuss the non-compliance with the land occupier where appropriate. - 2.
-Complete an on-site investigation, take photographs, and complete a practice site inspection form. - 3.
+1. After learning of potential non-compliance issue, begin with review of the contract language, project file contents, and operation and maintenance plan and discuss the non-compliance with the land occupier where appropriate.

+- 2. Complete an on-site investigation, take photographs, and complete a practice site inspection form. - 3.
 Keep a log of dates, times, communications, and facts surrounding the investigation.
-Keep this log in the project file as documentation of the facts.

-- 4. If the initial investigation identifies an obvious non-compliance situation and the land occupier agrees to take immediate corrective action, document this decision and follow-up in a reasonable amount of time to see that corrective actions were taken. - 5.
+Keep this log in the project file as documentation of the facts. - 4.
+If the initial investigation identifies an obvious non-compliance situation and the land occupier agrees to take immediate corrective action, document this decision and follow-up in a reasonable amount of time to see that corrective actions were taken. - 5.
 If the land occupier is not cooperative, will not allow access, or corrective actions are not implemented in a reasonable timeframe, a formal Corrective Action Plan may need to be considered.
-A Corrective Action Plan should: - a. solicit land occupier input to determine if the land occupier has knowledge of conditions or suggestions of actions that are somewhat different from what the technical representative has identified but may achieve the same desired end result; - b. reference the items in the cost-share contract or operation and maintenance plan that are not in compliance; - c. specify what the land occupier must do to correct the situation; - d. give reasonable deadlines for performance; and - e. request a response from the land occupier within a reasonable time.
+A Corrective Action Plan should: - solicit land occupier input to determine if the land occupier has knowledge of conditions or suggestions of actions that are somewhat different from what the technical representative has identified but may achieve the same desired end result; - b. reference the items in the cost-share contract or operation and maintenance plan that are not in compliance; - c. specify what the land occupier must do to correct the situation; - d. give reasonable deadlines for performance; and - e. request a response from the land occupier within a reasonable time.